grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -ingester.native-histograms-ingestion-enabled
 [native_histograms_ingestion_enabled: <boolean> | default = false]

+# (experimental) Enable experimental out-of-order native histogram ingestion.
+# This only takes effect if the `-ingester.out-of-order-time-window` value is
+# greater than zero and if `-ingester.native-histograms-ingestion-enabled =
+# true`
+# CLI flag: -ingester.ooo-native-histograms-ingestion-enabled
+[ooo_native_histograms_ingestion_enabled: <boolean> | default = false]

 # (advanced) Additional custom trackers for active metrics.
 If there are active
 # series matching a provided matcher (map value), the count will be exposed in
 # the custom trackers metric labeled using the tracker name (map key).
 Zero